 Dry herbs, aka the buds that you vape and smoke all start out as a seed or a clone from a strong mother plant.
 The plant can grow both domestic and wild in either water or soil.
 Eventually, the plant grows large and then starts to bud.
 At a certain point, those buds are chopped down, trimmed and left to grow in the dark.
 Eventually, they are packaged and sold to consumers everywhere.

 As the plants grow, the familiar buds will form and, in time, they’ll be harvested.
 Advanced growers will look to the trichomes (the little hairs on the bud) for the chop signal.
 Once the trichomes turn a milky white color, the plants are cut and hung out to dry.
 The drying process is known as the curing process and it may be the most important part of growing.
-During this process the dry herbs are hung in a dry and dark room that sits around 65°-70°F. With good airflow the buds are cured in about 7-8 days and ready for the final cut down and trimming.
+Read this thorough article about how to dry and cure cannabis.
+During this process, the dry herbs are hung in a dry and dark room that sits around 65°-70°F. With good airflow, the buds are cured in about 7-8 days and ready for the final cut down and trimming.
 As the buds make their way through the trimming process, they are properly stored in jars or other distribution vessels.

 The next place for the dry herbs will be a dispensary shelf or even your vaporizer pen.
 Dry herbs can be refined into other products such as wax, oil, and edibles.
 In their natural form you can choose to either vape or smoke them, but one way or another, they are grown for consumption.